Reading at St Jude’s Catholic Primary School

 In Key Stage 2 reading is taught both within the main literacy lesson (Shared Reading) as part of our Book Led themes and in further small-group Guided Reading time.
 Children may be heard to read daily or several times a week, individually, if it is felt that they are not in-line with Age Related Expectations (ARE).
-Teaching assistants are trained to deliver a number of appropriate and effective reading interventions and catch up programmes such as: Paired Reading and Better Reading Project which can support children who are struggling to develop appropriate reading skills.
+Teaching assistants are trained to deliver a number of appropriate and effective reading interventions and catch up programmes such as: Paired Reading, Rapid Reading and Better Reading Project which can support children who are struggling to develop appropriate reading skills.

 As children move through their reading journey they are constantly assessed to ensure that they progress to the next book and band level at the right time.
 At St Jude’s we use a scheme called “PM Benchmarking” to do this, which assesses a child’s ability to read and understand both fiction and non-fiction.
 It might be that some children require extra support with reading and this is given during the school day.
 In Key Stage 1 we have Teaching Assistants who are trained to deliver specific programmes such as Fischer Family Trust (FFT) Reading Intervention which is a 12-week programme that supports children catching up with their peers.